Want the short path? Start here: Brew Lab — the full index of brewing guides, espresso fixes, and buying fundamentals.

 1) Over-Roasting (Burnt Bitterness)

-If you want a plain-English breakdown of roast levels (and what’s typically least bitter), use: Roast Level Guide: light vs medium vs dark.
+Plain-English breakdown of roast levels and what's typically least bitter: Roast Level Guide: light vs medium vs dark.

 2) Over-Extraction (Brewing Too Much Out of the Grounds)